jezzsantos/saastack/docs/design-principles/0200-javascript-actions.md

 1. An `IOfflineService`, that monitors the 'online' status of the browser/device
 2. An XHR API call with a defined set of expected errors with end-user specific messages, an optional set of unexpected errors with end-user specific messages, and an option set of success codes (per every API call).

-The action can optionally be bound to:

-3. A UI form, that uses action-enabled for controls, and components
+The action can also optionally be bound to: A UI form, that uses action-enabled for controls, and components

 ### How It Works